jipiboily/spree_multi_lingual/README.md

 1. Make taxons multi languages editable from the taxonomy tree
 2. Dynamically show taxon full permalink depending on dropdown language selected : Taxons#edit
-2. Travis-CI
 3. Add things to translate:
-	- Option types
 	- Option values
 	- Properties
 	- Alt text on images
 4. Dropdown or something to change locale
-5. Fallback
-6. Rake task for store that already have users
+5. Rake task for store that already have users

 ## Contributors